yotasama/clinpubr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed 1 tailing space in the Description field of DESCRIPTION.
+* Removed the trailing whitespace in the Description field of DESCRIPTION.

-* Changed the default options so that the functions do not write by default in the user's home filespace and removed default directories.
+* Changed the default output options so that the functions do not write by default in the user's home filespace and removed default directories.

-* The non-export function that contains `install.packages` in R/utils.R was removed.
+* Removed the non-export function that contains `install.packages` in R/utils.R.

+Clarification: Currently, there are no references describing the methods in the package.
+However, a paper about this package is in preparation, and I will add the reference when it is published.